bitovi/academy/src/react/2-intro-to-jsx.md

 <div>Sibling 2</div>
 ```

 Note how the fragment components don't have any corresponding DOM output.
-This would also be true if we had used `<React.Fragment>` instead; they are the same.
+This would also be true if `<React.Fragment>` was used instead; they are the same.

-## JavaScript Interpolation
+## JavaScript's JSX Interpolation

 JSX is dynamic.
 You can easily insert values from variables and objects into your JSX: